 Analyst relations (AR) is one of the most valuable communications strategies a B2B brand can deploy.
-Some of the most prestigious market research firms—Gartner, Forrester, IDC—operate at the global level and employ tens of thousands of people.
+Some of the most prestigious market research firms—Gartner, Forrester, IDC—operate at the global level, employ tens of thousands of people and have wide influence.

 Finding the right analyst can be a difficult task in its own right.
 Coverage areas may not align exactly with your company or product.
 The right analyst might be on the other side of the world, creating logistical difficulties in even scheduling a phone call.

 When you do, you’ll only have 30 minutes to an hour to brief analysts on your company or product, so you need to impress them...fast.

 Test a new idea or category in private

 Identify weak spots in your value proposition or products

 Gain a more holistic understanding of the competition in your market

 Build relationships with market influencers who may talk about you in the press

 This last purpose is perhaps the most important.
 Industry reporters frequently speak with analysts to get insight into a company, product or market trend.
 If you’ve established a good rapport with an analyst frequently quoted in the press, you increase your chances of him or her referencing your company.

 A few months before going to market, research the firms with coverage areas that most closely align with your company’s value proposition or product.
 In many cases, coverage areas can somehow be both obfuscated and incredibly specific (e.g. “architecture and technology strategy” with subcategories in APIs, open source technology and multichannel architecture).